 Alternative action 1

 People must gather the required resources they need to buy or sell an aircraft.
 The ability and willingness to do business is the first step towards success.
-Advantage - The advantage of having the required resources builds integrity between the seller and the buyer and increases the bargaining power of the buyer.
-Disadvantage - The disadvantage of having the required resource is that a buyer or a seller is subject to misconduct such as a con.
+Advantage - The advantage of having the required resources builds integrity between the seller and the buyer and increases the bargaining power of the buyer. -need two.
+Disadvantage - The disadvantage of having the required resource is that a buyer or a seller is subject to misconduct such as a con. -need two.

 Alternative action 2

 Secondly, gathering information about the product, seller, buyer and legal issues can help to eliminate many problems associated with the purchase of aircraft (Akhmetshin & Kovalenko, 2018).
-Advantage - Information is the key to understanding the business model.
-Disadvantage - Information gathered could be limited by fake news.
+Advantage - Information is the key to understanding the business model. -need two.
+Disadvantage - Information gathered could be limited by fake news. -need two.

+You need to provide alternatives for one problem, you should have just one problem.
+Then, two alternatives, each with a reason, two advantages and two disadvantages.
+One in-text citation.

 Recommendation

-The main problems affecting the purchase and sale of aircraft is a lack of resources and information.
+The main problem affecting the purchase and sale of aircraft is a lack of resources and information.
 Lack of resources can be solved through partnerships and credit (Rezaiemalek & Saghari, 2019).
-A skilled aviation manager, trustworthy sources and legal managers can help to limit the effects of unreliable information
+A skilled aviation manager, trustworthy sources and legal managers can help to limit the effects of unreliable information.
+Having to deal with two problems makes your analysis complicated.
+Your recommendation needs to have rationale, one advantage, one disadvantage, and an in-text citation.
+Two sentences could work.
+I don’t see rationale, advantage or disadvantage for either of your recommendations.

 References

 Akhmetshin, E., & Kovalenko, K. (2018).
 Legal regulation of aircraft leasing.
-In Siberian Transport Forum-TransSiberia (Vol. 239, p.
-04007).
-EDP Sciences.

-Rezaiemalek, E., & Saghari, M. (2019).
+In Siberian transport [Forum], MATEC Web Conference (Vol. 239, TransSiberian.
+DOI: https://doi.org/10.1051/matecconf/201823904007Rezaiemalek, E., & Saghari, M. (2019).
 Financing in International Trade with an Emphasis on Aircraft Purchase Agreement.
 Asian Journal of Research in Social Sciences and Humanities, 9(7), 21-27.

+Where is Hamilton and Nilsson?